jubatus/website/source/en/fv_convert.rst

  This plugin is available only when compiled with ``--enable-ux``.

   :function:   Specifies "create".
   :dict_path:  Specifies a full path of a dictionary file.
-The dictionary file consists of keywords, one keyword for one line.
+The dictionary file is a text file that consists of keywords, one keyword per one line.

  .. code-block:: js